The Mystery of Marie Rogêt: Plot summary

 Poe's detective character C. Auguste Dupin and his assistant, the unnamed narrator, undertake the unsolved murder of Marie Rogêt in Paris.
 The body of Rogêt, a perfume shop employee, is found in the Seine, and the press takes a keen interest in the mystery.
-Dupin remarks that the newspapers "create a sensation ... [rather] than to further the cause of truth".
+In the story, Dupin explains that "it is the object of our newspapers rather to create a sensation—to make a point—than to further the cause of truth", and proceeds by exposing the contradictions in their theories.
 Even so, he uses the newspaper reports to get into the mind of the murderer.

 Dupin rejects the popular theory blaming the murder on a gang of ruffians seen in the area around the time of Rogêt's disappearance.
 One of such a group, he reasons, would have certainly confessed to the crime due to fear of betrayal rather than a bothered conscience.

 Using the known facts in the case, Dupin further determines that a single murderer was involved.
 This person was probably a sailor, and dragged the victim by the cloth belt around her waist at first, then switched to a cloth around her neck, before dumping the body off a boat into the river.
 Finding the boat, Dupin suggests, will lead the police to the murderer.
 An "editor's note" states that it would be inappropriate to relate details of what followed, but that the police did apprehend the true murderer with the help of Dupin's deductions.